-6.7.1 Aerial LiDAR16 ortho, oblique and hyper spectral imagery Start Date: 2017 Expected Completion: 2022
+6.7.1 Aerial LiDAR15 ortho, and oblique imagery

+Start Date: 2017 Expected Completion: 2022

 SMUD contracted with an external vendor to utilize LiDAR and remote sensing to supplement or enhance traditional "boots on the ground" vegetation patrols.
-Both LiDAR and Hyperspectral Imagery is obtained from rotary and fixed wing aircraft.
+Both LiDAR and Ortho Imagery is obtained from rotary and fixed wing aircraft.

 The technology measures vegetation clearance distances from the conductor in both "as flown" and modeled conditions.
-Modeling is taking all the engineering calculations for maximum load and wind ratings to calculate clearance distances in a "worse-case scenario".
-The Hyperspectral and Ortho Imagery is used to pinpoint tree speciation and supports detecting tree health or condition that may not yet be visible to the naked eye.
+Modeling is taking all the engineering calculations for maximum load and wind ratings to calculate clearance distances in a "worse-case scenario."
+Ortho Imagery is used to provide a more accurate and premature visibility of vegetation in decline that may not yet be visible to the human eye.

 The vendor captured LiDAR data along the transmission corridors in the UARP, as well as the portions of Sacramento County designated as CAL FIRE's State Responsibility Area (SRA) for both T&D circuits.
-The Lidar detections are categorized by priority.
-As soon as SMUD VM receives notification, SMUD VM field checks (within 1 business Day, most within same day data is received).
-Urgent and Future Potential conflicts are field checked and tree work prescribed as needed within 2-3 week of obtaining the data.
+The LiDar detections are categorized by priority.
+As soon as SMUD VM receives notification, SMUD VM field checks within 1 business day, and most within the same day data is received.
+Urgent and future potential conflicts are field checked and tree work prescribed as needed within 2-3 weeks of obtaining the data.
 Additionally, longer range detection conflicts are prioritized and incorporated into routine annual patrols (Transmission & SRA Distribution).
-These are reviewed by SMUD VM Planners during annual patrols and tree work prescribed as required.
+These are reviewed by SMUD VM planners during annual patrols and tree work prescribed as required.